ghb24/NECI_STABLE/docs/pages/01_neci_user.md

 create a bitbucket account as prompted if necessary.

 To gain access to the NECI repository, an ssh key is required.
-This can be generated on any linux machine using the command[^1]
+This can be generated on any linux machine using the command[^keygen]

 ```bash
 ssh-keygen -t rsa -b 2048